AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 #### JavaScript

-For easy access we will create a hook for all the Virgil functionality
+For convenience we will create a hook for all the Virgil functionality.
+This way we can initialize the Virgil SDK once when the user connects, and then use helper functions to easily perform Vigil actions from our chat components.

 ```
 // javascript-sample/src/utils/e3.js